It's also a great way to enhance your e-portfolio, if you have one.

 - Use a straightforward measuring process, so there is no doubting the improvements made.

-- It's important to know the baseline activity before you start, so you have a number of points of comparison and keep measuring little and often.
+- It's important to know the baseline activity before you start, so you have several points of comparison and keep measuring little and often.
 Two data points are not enough.

 - Record your results on a run chart so you can see the changes taking place over time.